Demethylase: Histone lysine demethylation

-Lysine demethylatiuon mechanisms of histone lysine demethylase 1A (KDM1A) and the JmjC-domain-containing histone lysine demethylases (JHDMs).
+Lysine demethylation mechanisms of histone lysine demethylase 1A (KDM1A) and the JmjC-domain-containing histone lysine demethylases (JHDMs).
 Both mechanisms involve the oxidation of a methyl group (with FAD or α-ketoglutarate as cofactors) followed by the elimination of formaldehyde.
 The mechanism of KDM1A and KDM1B is dependent on the formation of an iminium intermediate and therefore they may only demethylate mono- and dimethylated lysine substrates.

 Histone methylation was initially considered an effectively irreversible process as the half-life of the histone methylation was approximately equal to the histone half-life.
 Histone lysine demethylase LSD1 (later classified as KDM1A) was first identified in 2004 as a nuclear amine oxidase homolog.
 Two main classes of histone lysine demethylases exist, defined by their mechanisms: flavin adenine dinucleotide (FAD)-dependent amine oxidases and α-ketoglutarate-dependent hydroxylases.

 Histone lysine demethylases possess a variety of domains that are responsible for histone recognition, DNA binding, methylated amino acid substrate binding and catalytic activity.
 These include: